Return to the first page of this site

 Adverse effects of vaccination: Any vaccine, like antibiotics and most drugs, can cause side effects.
 Discomfort, swelling and redness at injection sites as well as a mild fever, headache and muscle pains are among such reactions.
 They are almost always transient.
 If you have had such a reaction before, mention it when reporting for immunisation.

 Start by asking your doctor to review your immunisation status and determine your special needs.
-Check the following web sites for more information:
+Check the following web site for more information:

 The Queen Saovabha Memorial Institute of the Thai Red Cross Society on Rama IV Road provides most vaccines and specialises in managing animal bites.
 Yellow fever vaccine is available at the Immigration Department on Sathorn Road (Tel.
 02 286 5114) and the Bureau of Communicable Disease, Ministry of Public Health on Tiwanon Road in Nonthaburi (Tel.
 02 591 8393).